dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 [^19]: _Understanding the Consumer Price Index_ by Statistical Institute of Jamaica
 [^20]: Technically, this can be done by putting the firm into stable growth and valuing it as a stable growth firm, where reinvestments are used to either preserve or augment existing assets.
 [^21]: This is an extension of the variance formula for a two-asset portfolio.
-[^22]: Chapter 2.
-Approaches to Valuation. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^23]: Chapter 10.
 Capital Markets and the Pricing Risk. _Corporate Finance: The Core, Global Edition_ by Jonathan Berk and Peter Demarzo.
 [^24]: Chapter 4.
 The Basics of Risk. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^25]: Chapter 7.
 Riskless Rates and Risk Premiums. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.